bipinpaulbedi/paulBlogV5/content/posts/2019-03-27-deciding-what-not-to-do-is-as-important-as-deciding-what-to-do/index.md

 author: Bipin Paul Bedi
 date: '2019-03-27'
 hero: ./images/wrong-way.webp
-excerpt: deciding what not to do is as important as deciding what to do.
+excerpt: deciding what not to do is as important as deciding what to do
 ---

 Software designers talk about design patterns or the best practices for application designing.
 The choice is between which mistake is easier to correct: under-doing it or overdoing it.